 The diagram below shows a main screen, listing the different modules that are available in Meridian.

 Meridian will cater for both SQL and Oracle sites.
 However, the new system is web-based and may require hardware and system software that your organisation may not have.
-The specifications are available for review on our website thecommonwealth.org/about-meridian.
+The specifications are available for review at the top of this page or by reading the Meridian technical requirements document.

 The Secretariat will provide a Migration Tool to assist countries to move from CS-DRMS to Meridian.
 However, migration is conditional on countries upgrading to at least CS-DRMS Version 2.2.